The Male Reproductive System

 Unlike the female reproductive system, most of the male reproductive system is located outside of the body.
 These external structures include the penis, scrotum, and testicles.

 Penis: This is the male organ used in sexual intercourse.
 It has three parts: the root, which attaches to the wall of the abdomen; the body, or shaft; and the glans, which is the cone-shaped part at the end of the penis.
 The glans, also called the head of the penis, is covered with a loose layer of skin called foreskin.
 This skin is sometimes removed in a procedure called circumcision.
 The opening of the urethra, the tube that transports semen and urine, is at the tip of the penis.
-The penis also contains a number of sensitive nerve endings.
+The glans of the penis also contains a number of sensitive nerve endings.

 The body of the penis is cylindrical in shape and consists of three circular shaped chambers.
 These chambers are made up of special, sponge-like tissue.
 This tissue contains thousands of large spaces that fill with blood when the man is sexually aroused.
 As the penis fills with blood, it becomes rigid and erect, which allows for penetration during sexual intercourse.
 The skin of the penis is loose and elastic to accommodate changes in penis size during an erection.